danharoun/mini-aiman/python_backend/README.md

 uv venv
 source .venv/bin/activate
 uv sync
-cp .env.example .env
 ```

-Fill in `.env` with your LiveKit and OpenAI credentials.
+Create a project-wide `.env` in the repository root (`cp .env.example .env`) and fill in your LiveKit/OpenAI credentials there.
 `LIVEKIT_AGENT_NAME` defaults to `mini-aiman-python`, the same identifier the
 Next.js client uses when requesting connection details.